KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 **Physical Page Offset X/Y:** Points to the lower-left corner of the physical page in memory.
 Reconstructing the texel index is done using `Physical Page Offset X/Y * ivec2(128)` where 128 represents texels per page in the x/y direction.

-**Memory Pool Index:** This technique works by allocating physical memory from a series of sparse memory pools.
-When one memory pool has no remaining free memory for this frame, the allocator moves to the next pool.
-Under the hood the physical backing memory is a sparse 2D texture array and the memory pool index refers to which array slice the physical page is in.
+**Memory Pool Index:** This technique works by allocating physical memory from a series of either sparse or shared texture memory pools.
+In the case of sparse textures, the API allows for making pages resident or non-resident and doing sparse texture binding.
+In the case of shared texture memory, fixed-size textures are allocated from and returned to the shared texture pool as needed.
+The memory pool index can either refer to the array index (when using sparse texture arrays) or the texture index (when using separate textures pulled from a shared pool).

 **Residency Status:** Tells the allocator whether a page is backed by physical memory or not.